openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 ##### HSBType

 HSBType has three attributes - Hue, Brightness and Saturation.
-This type is special in that the transport will create 4 capabilities for it:
+This type is special in that the integration will create 4 capabilities for it:

 1. The first capability will you to control the on/off and will be named simply "item".
 2. The second capability will allow you to control the HUE and will be named "item (Hue)".